Claiming Universal Credit when you're self-employed

 If you earn more than the minimum income floor, your Universal Credit payment will be calculated using your actual income.

-- you are not in a start-up period
+- not in a start-up period

 If the minimum income floor applies to you, and your income is below that floor, then your Universal Credit payment will be lower than if it had been based on the payment on your actual income.
-If this happens you will need to look for additional work.
-Your work coach can support you with this.

 If you’re eligible for a ‘start-up period’